SC-Gator/LM2576-12-power-supply/README.md

-# LM2576-12-power-supply
+# LM2576-12 based power supply

-A simple DIY switching power supply for Eurorack Modular synths.
+A simple DIY switching power supply for Eurorack modular synths.
 This is an attempt to offer a high power but very cheap option for DIY synth makers.

 Requires 15V DC input, recommended 3A.
 You could use a slighty higher voltage and lower power input, but efficiency will decrease, as well as possible output power.
 Use higher power at your own risk.